 Located in the lovely Galicia region in the North West of Spain, Ourense sits on the banks of the River Mino.
 Ourense’s Old City is home to historical architecture as well as small squares, cute fountains and winding streets.

 The Roman Bridge Puente Viejo is the most recognised site in Ourense, closely followed by the Cathedral of Ourense.
 Ourense is also known for its hot sulfur springs which have attracted tourists since Roman times.

 Located on the north coast of Morocco, Melilla is considered to be an autonomous city of Spain, despite several attempts to declare its independence.
 Melilla is well known for its beautiful white sand beaches.
 The city’s walled old town is perched above the Mediterranean Sea.
 The old town features gorgeous Gothic style infrastructures.

 The new town of Melilla was constructed at the turn of the century and features modernist and art deco architecture.

 Huesca is located in the Aragon region in Northeast Spain and dates back to Roman times.
 It is home to a remarkable gothic-style Cathedral and the Romanesque monastery of San Piedro.
 And you’ll also find a terrific restaurant scene in Huesca with a mix of traditional and contemporary cuisines.

-A Footnote: Most Beautiful Cities in Spain
+A Footnote: Most Beautiful Spanish Cities

 With Spain being one the most beautiful countries in Europe, there is, without a doubt, an abundance of attractive cities dotted throughout the country.
 Whether you’re on the hunt for bustling metropolitan centres or cultural hubs – there’s the perfect place for every traveller.